 My name is Julia Wester and I live in Seattle, WA with my husband and three beautiful children.
-I just recently made a job change and am privileged to be an Improvement Coach at LeanKit.
+After 3 years managing IT web development teams at F5 Networks, I now manage the Customer Education team at LeanKit and I am also a consultant there.
 I used to say that I was a dev manager during the day and a writer, teacher and change agent in my dreams.
 Well, now I get to act on those dreams in my day job!
 I always feel as if there is so much to learn and my blog is aimed at helping people get an easier, everyday perspective on some of the sharp angles of making work easier.

 My exposure to the Lean / Kanban world began with a book from David J Anderson called “Kanban: Successful evolutionary change for your technology business.”
 It gave me some tools that were immediately useful in helping me in my first management role at Turner Broadcasting, where I managed the web development team responsible for NBA.com.
 We began to learn how to stop starting and start finishing.
 I started to become enlightened in ways that really did help us work smarter and not just harder.
 That brick wall that we were beating our heads against started getting weaker over time.

 Since that worked so well, I decided to go to Lean Software & Systems conference in Boston in 2012.
 This was my first Lean conference and I was immediately enthralled with the immense amount of knowledge these thought leaders in the field hefted around in their brains.
 This wasn’t about intellectualism, it was welcoming.
 This was about people with significant understanding of theory, and genuine experience applying it, sharing their knowledge with others.
 I felt like I was in graduate school at this conference (and that was a good thing, not a bad one.)
 I left with new names and faces, a growing understanding that Lean was more than a process and a desire grew within me to learn more and be around these people more.